developermail/crypt/README.md

 [![Build Status](https://travis-ci.org/developermail/crypto.svg?branch=master)](https://travis-ci.org/developermail/crypto)

-The goal of crypt is to bring a library of many common and popular password hashing algorithms to Go and to provide a simple and consistent interface to each of them.
+The goal of crypto is to bring a library of many common and popular password hashing algorithms to Go and to provide a simple and consistent interface to each of them.

-To install crypt, use the `go get` command.
+To install crypto, use the `go get` command.

     go get github.com/developermail/crypto